| || || |

 On August 22nd, in 1967, the lead singer of Alice in Chains-Layne Staley was born in Kirkland, Washington.
 Considered one of the prominent pioneers of the Seattle Grunge sound, Staley would grace stages and venues that friendly rivals Nirvana once performerd on.
 Alice in Chains’ lyrical content, and overall musicianship makes it them one of the best of the darker, more substance based and introspective aspect of Rock music.
 S.O. to Dee Jay TRON or the track selections!

-So-called Grunge embodies this sentiment, Punk as well, but Punk is more of a direct Fuck you, while Grunge is more of a Fuck you, but you had to think about it…like, did they just tell me fuck you?
+So-called Grunge embodies this sentiment, Punk as well, but Punk is more of a direct Fuck you, while Grunge is more of a Fuck you, but you had to think about it…like, did they just tell me to go fuck myself?
+It's cerebral, although both are great genres of music.
 Anyways, Staley died on April 5th, in 2002 from a speedball O.D.
 He was 35.

 …’All Power to the People!’… On August 22nd, in 1989, Black Panther Party Co-Founder-Mr. Huey P. Newton was murdered in the Lower Bottoms area of West Oakland, California.
 The media reported that it was a drug deal gone bad (crack), it was not.
 Huey was attempting to stop Tyrone Robinson, who was connected with the prison gang the Black Guerrilla Family, from setting up a crack ring in the community.